SandyWyper/SandyDotDev/src/content/blog/why-gatsby/index.md

 Imagine the scenario from before, when you phone out for food.
 Well instead of the restaurant giving you a time for delivery, they tell you it's all ready in your kitchen, all plated up and ready to eat.
 That's the kind of service everyone should be pleased to offer.
 Of course it's the same order that you placed the last time, but you can nibble on it until the updated one gets to you.

-![Plankton stealing the secret formula](/plankton.jpg)

-#### 5. Secret formula
+#### 5. Security

-Imaging the take away analogy again (starting to wear thin, I know).
+Imaging the take-away analogy again (starting to wear thin, I know).
 Imagine in the Kitchen is where all the secret ingredients and recipes are stored.
 Well with Gatsby, there is no kitchen (sorry Spongebob) for malicious threats to try to spy on.

+![Plankton stealing the secret formula](/plankton.jpg)

 > Gatsby’s serverless rendering generates static HTML at build time.
 No server and no reachable database equals no malicious requests, DDOS attacks, or accidental exposure.
 A Gatsby site’s attack surface is non-existent.

 #### 6. Scalability

-That poor take away chef can't deal with 'Eat out to help out', so how are they going to deal with 10,000 orders per second when all of a sudden your take away goes viral.
+That poor take-away chef can't deal with 'Eat out to help out', so how are they going to deal with 10,000 orders per second when your take-away goes viral all of a sudden.

 > Gatsby sites don't require complex scaling operations or expensive hosting.
 They scale when needed, but when traffic drops so does your usage — and your costs.
 Host at scale for pennies.